cardano-foundation/docs-cardano-org/explore-cardano/cardano-monetary-policy.md

 **Choosing τ**

-The right value for τ (the percentage of rewards automatically going to the Treasury every epoch) was equally challenging.
-Following discussions, deliberations, and projections, the value chosen was 5%, which means that, initially, 5% of the virtual pot will be directed to the Treasury every epoch.
-This means that at least 380,000,000 ada will be sent from the reserves to the Treasury over five years.
-In practice though, the real amount will be significantly higher because ada that is not being delegated will produce unclaimed awards, which will be routed to the Treasury.
-This will boost the amount to around 1,900,000,000 ada every epoch.
+Determining the right value for τ (the percentage of unclaimed rewards automatically going to the reserves every epoch) was equally challenging.
+Following discussions, deliberations, and projections, the value chosen was 20%, which means that, initially, 20% of the monetary expansion and the transaction fees are send to the treasury after each epoch.